INTERNATIONAL EXAMS OFFICER TRAINING

 P.O Box 505055, Dubai UAE

-Cost: £495 per delegate – additional delegates are charged at £200 per delegate
+Cost: £595 per delegate – additional delegates are charged at £295 per delegate – for attendance at all 3 events listed above

-Understanding Pearson and AQA exam changes for the 2020/2021 academic year
+Understanding AQA, Pearson and Cambridge exam changes for the 2020/2021 academic year

-A comprehensive review of the exam changes relating to AQA and Pearson qualifications for the new academic year.
+A comprehensive review of the exam changes relating to AQA, Pearson and Cambridge qualifications for the new academic year.
 Our team of exams experts will help delegates interpret the changes and the impact upon their centre.

 Delegates will also have an opportunity to discuss the changes with fellow delegates and consider how to implement these within their centre.